instore/slate/source/includes/_data.md

 ### unitPrice

 Required.
-How much is charged for an unmodified one of these things.
+How much is charged when this modifier is added to an order line (bacon costs a dollar).
 The order line's price should have been raised by (unitPrice &#215; quantity) before any discounts or taxes are applied.

 ## AppliedTax